Spring 2023 Housing Move-in Schedule:

 Packing for your campus apartment or room can be a lot of fun, but be mindful not to pack too much.
 There is limited space in the residence halls and there is no extra storage available.
 To conserve space, it is a good idea to consider sharing larger items with your roommates.
 You should contact them before coming to campus, so that you can agree upon the items that each of you will be responsible for bringing.
 We encourage you to visit the Housing website for a detailed list of items to bring, items to share and prohibited items.

 Please continue to check your student email for future communications including arrival time confirmation and building specific move-in information.
-If you have any questions please email housing@gsu.edu with the subject line “Spring 2023 Move-In”.
+If you have any questions please email [email protected].

 Parking